 In essence, it’s a practice of mindfulness.
 Seeing exactly how much time you’re spending on projects and consciously considering your ability to focus helps put your mind at ease, calming the buzz of mental clutter.

-Try challenging yourself to schedule your day down to the minute, even for just one week.
+Try challenging yourself.
+Schedule your day down to the minute, even for just one week.
 Give priority to what’s wildly important and set aside time to dive into those emails and notifications in between, or after, those flow states.
 And whatever you do, resist the urge to scroll the apps.
 It’s frustrating to resist, but the results from practicing it over time will allow your brain to endure longer and deeper bouts of valuable concentration.
 Worth it?
 Courtney thinks so!